-At the start of the Five Sketches™ design process, each member of the group has to fill the problem space with ideas.
-Ideas that are similar, different, standard, new, creative, strong, or weak.
+At the start of the Five Sketches™ design process, each participant in the group has to help fill the problem space with ideas—whether they are similar, different, standard, new, creative, strong, or weak.
 The goal: generate lots of distinct ideas.

 It’s difficult to come up with five distinct ideas.
 The right problem statement makes this easier.
-You want to make it clear, but not limiting.
+You want to make the problem statement clear, but not limiting.

 More limiting: Fly from A to B as fast as possible.